Skip to content

 So, what’s the solution here?
 Dave said:

-“On any cold calling objection you get this year, follow up with a question that’s relevant to the objection.
-They might give you more information regarding the objection.”
+“On any cold calling objection you get this year, follow up with a relevant question.
+They might give you more information about the objection.”

 For example, a prospect might say: